CenterForSpatialResearch/mapping_architecture_urbanism_humanities/8_WebMapping1.md

 console.log("Hello, world!")
 ```

-Unlike HTML and CSS, Javascript is a programming language.
-HTML and CSS give important information to the browser, but they are like blueprints, whereas Javascript is more like a recipe.
+Unlike HTML and css, javascript is a programming language.
+HTML and css give important information to the browser, but they are like blueprints, whereas javascript is more like a recipe.
 We are going to stop short of covering all the programming fundamentals, but you will learn what everything is doing and how to modify code to suit your purposes.

-`console.log` is a debug statement--it lets you write to the Javascript console to keep track of what you're doing, which is a very helpful tool.
+`console.log` is a debug statement—it lets you write to the javascript console to keep track of what you're doing, which is a very helpful tool.

 If you load your website at this point, you should see ... nothing.

 However, in your browser open `View > Developer > JavaScript Console` (Chrome) or `Develop > Show JavaScript Console` (Safari, with "Show Develop menu in menu bar" turned on in the Preferences under advanced).
-You should see "Hello World" printed.
+You should see "[Hello, world!](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program)" printed.
 This means that your `map.js` file has been successfully loaded and you are ready to start programming.
 If there are other errors, check the format of your HTML and that the script tag which loads the Mapbox javascript are formatted correctly.

-### Basic Mapbox GL Javascript
+### Basic Mapbox GL JavaScript

 One more setup step: register a [Mapbox](https://www.mapbox.com/signup/) account.
 Then find your "[Default public token](https://www.mapbox.com/account/)" which you will use in your code.